stolostron/rhacm-docs/_pages/getting_started_github.md

 ## Set up GitHub

 You can use your personal GitHub account if you want, but all of our team members have switched to using GitHub accounts tied to their Red Hat emails by now.
-When you create a new GitHub account or switch computers, you must set up a new SSH keys.
-[Generating a new SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) for more information.
+When you create a new GitHub account or switch computers, you must set up a new SSH key.
+See [Generating a new SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) for more information.

 ## Common GitHub terms